Youssef-Essam-Fathy/CodeAlpha_AGE_CALCULATOR/README.md

-Here is an updated version of the README file with an installation section added and improved formatting:

----

 # CodeAlpha_AGE_CALCULATOR

 A simple web-based **Age Calculator** that calculates users' ages based on their submitted date of birth (day, month, and year).
 This project leverages JavaScript's built-in date and time functions to simplify the age calculation process.